bjzhang/open_log/log2016linaro.markdown

     2. Send to catalin about why huawei care about ilp32.
 3. Talk with Andy Gross again about Suspend to Idle.
 S2I is a suspend state in which not all the device freeze.
 4. Talk with Linus about gpio mockup driver and block layer.
+    1. I will send out new version.
+        1.  implement the proper util in tools/gpio. my gpio-mockup script will call it.
+    2.  block
+        1.  look at the article in lwn.
-    1.  plugin for scheduler.
+        2.  plugin for scheduler.
-    2.  multi qeueu.
+        3.  multi queue.
             bamvor: how does the scheduler in block work with multi queue hardware?
 5. Hanjun is working on the RBP.
 RBP kernel is the lastest(1 or 2) release kernel. it is easy to do the development.
 6.  kernelci:
     1. Currently kernelci only support build and boot test.
 The next step is adding the kselftest.
 And if it works, we will add other test.